kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 Paper has power.
 Learn to use it.

-A few years back I saw this live action adaptation of the Japanese Manga and anime series titled "Death Note."
+A few years back I saw this live-action adaptation of the Japanese Manga and anime series titled "Death Note."

 If you’re not familiar with it, it’s the story of a guy who picked up a mysterious notebook that allows the bearer to kill people by writing down their names.